rmrk-team/rmrk-spec/standards/rmrk2.0.0/entities/metadata.md

 }
 ```

-2. Then, once you are ready to hatch the egg for the user, just [Replace a resource](../interactions/resadd.md) on this NFT with new metadata reference.
+2. Then, once you are ready to hatch the egg for the user, just [Replace an asset](../interactions/resadd.md) on this NFT with new metadata reference.

 Where the content of the metadata is referencing a Bird image: